 Now that you’ve read 15 Reasons to Tour with a Rohloff Hub, you’re probably wondering how you’re going to mount that pesky Rohloff shifter to your road handlebars.
-Well, we have compiled a list of every mounting option that’s been thought of!
+Well, we have compiled a list of every mounting option that’s been done.
+Enjoy.

-Co-Motion have just released a new shifter which fits both 26.0 and 31.8mm drop handlebars.
+Co-Motion have recently released a shifter which fits both 26.0 and 31.8mm drop handlebars.
+It looks well sealed, and felt really smooth when I was playing with it at Eurobike 2012.
+The only issues that might arise are that handlebar bag mounts (eg. Ortlieb) could get in the way, and it might become slippery when shifting in the wet.
 Retail price is $249 USD.
-It looks well sealed, and felt really smooth when I was playing with it at Eurobike 2012.
-The only issues that might pop up with this shifter is that handlebar bag mounts (eg. Ortlieb) could get in the way, and it might be a bit hard to shift in the wet.